stackloop/HanoiDemo/README.md

 # HanoiDemo

-Visually shows the hanoi solution for stack size n (1 - 8).
+Creates a video that shows the hanoi solution for stack size n (1 - 8).